1. The headline

-- A current popular subject in the industry/social media/B2B marketing
+- A current and popular subject in the industry

-Check out how Animalz got the hook right in this blog:
+Check out how got the hook right in one of their blogs:

 3. The main message summary

 After the hook, come to the point quickly.
-Tell the WHY here.
+Tell us the WHY.
 Why are you dwelling on this specific topic?
 What’s the need?
 There can be exceptions to this but come to the main message summary quickly.
-This is the point where your readers will decide whether they want to read the whole thing or not.
-So make it count.
+This is the point where our readers will decide whether they want to read the whole thing or not.
+So, make it count.

 INSPIRATION: Start with Why by Simon Sinek

-Divide the whole blog into points and sub-points.
+Divide the blog into points and sub-points.
 A few things to include:

-- As far as possible, SHOW your readers, DON'T just TELL.
+- As far as possible, SHOW our readers, DON'T just TELL.

 - Show them through screenshots, quote examples of B2B companies who have tried/done it.

-- Give information in easily digestible chunks, use text boxes with quotes, sub-headings, tables, graphs.
+- Share information in easily digestible chunks, use text boxes with quotes, sub-headings, tables, or graphs.

-Always give a parting thought to your readers.
+Always drop a parting thought for our readers.
 Again, don't quote the obvious.
-Try to do one or two of the following:
+Try to do the following:

 - Seek feedback or opinion.

-- Give them Buzzvalve’s way of doing things.
+- Tell them our way of doing things.